 Dremel 8050-N/18 Micro Rotary Tool Kit – Best Battery-Powered Rotary Tool

 This model is a little slower too.
 The speed can be changed, but it ranges from 5000 to 28000 RPM.
-This makes it great for working on delicate materials like glass, but you’ll likely find it takes longer to sand sturdier surfaces.
+This makes it awesome for working on delicate materials like glass, but you’ll likely find it takes longer to sand sturdier surfaces.

 There is a small LED on the device that offers multiple different functions.
 Firstly, it can be used to light up an area.
 The value of this is obvious: smaller spaces are more likely to be dark, and this allows you to work regardless.
 Secondly, the LED can indicate the speed the tool is running at, and even show you the remaining battery life.